unixpickle/ansa/README.md

  * Functions that are usually provided by &lt;cstring&gt;
  * Integer arithmetic operations such as log2(int).
  * A rational arithmetic type
+ * A Module class for dynamic dependency initialization

 # Restrictions